lachlandeer/snakemake-econ-r/README.md

 ## Suggested Citation

 Deer, Lachlan and Julian Langer.
 2020.
-Reproducible Economics Research Workflows with Snakemake.
+A Reproducible Workflow for Economics Research Using Snakemake and R.